 Monkey Sense, Monkey Do

 Big-R Reality is a notion submitted by 19th Century philosopher Georg Wilhelm Friedrich Hegel.
 Hegelian Reality is sentience as it is experienced by an individual, subjective point-of-view.

 With the individual’s Reality in consideration, we can confront synchronicity, highly regarded in some spiritual communities, as the phenomenon in which one experiences events in-concert with one another in meaningful ways (read: serendipity, divine timing or the musicality of life).
-It's in highlighting Reality that we can invite synchronicity as a valid mode of perception, in alignment with reality's mechanics.
-Though to embrace this invitation requires, within at least some degree, a commitment to neutral awareness—an objective, nonjudgemental and open temperament in experiencing perceptual information (not to mention the disassociation from, or deprogramming of, cultural conditioning, societal standardizations and other approximately arbitrary valuations).
-This is to propose, that in order to more adeptly comply with whatever the fundamental mechanics of reality are, that human beings cultivate purviews which at once welcome and integrate information so that it is conducive to the process of evolving conscious awareness.
+It's in highlighting Reality that we can invite synchronicity as a valid mode of perception, in alignment with reality's inherent mechanics.
+Though to embrace this invitation requires, within at least some degree, a commitment to neutral awareness—an objective, nonjudgemental and open temperament in experiencing perceptual information (not to mention the disassociation from, or deprogramming of, cultural conditioning, societal standardizations and other superficial or arbitrary valuations).
+This is to propose, that in order to more adeptly comply with whatever the fundamental mechanics of reality actually are, that human beings cultivate purviews which at once welcome and integrate information so that it is conducive to the process of expanding and evolving conscious awareness.

 Soul of the World